-Professionalism is assessed throughout the program, using guidelines developed jointly by students and faculty (see Part I, Appendices I and II, pg. i & iv).
+Professionalism is assessed throughout the program, using guidelines developed jointly by students and faculty (see Part I, Appendices I and II, pg. i & v).
 Performance in Clinical Skills and Knowledge may not be considered if a student receives a failing grade in Professionalism.

 Students must receive a pass in Professionalism in each module to pass a course.
 Module Coordinators will review all comments made by the instructors in the module.
 The determination of the overall professionalism grade presented to the Academic Progress Committee will be based on the professional judgment of the faculty.
-Following the Academic Progress Committee meeting, students will be notified in writing of any reported unprofessional behaviours by the Senior Associate Dean.
+Following the Academic Progress Committee meeting, students will be notified in writing of any reported unprofessional behaviours by the Associate Dean, Academic.
+The determination of the overall professionalism grade presented to the Academic Progress Committee will be based on the professional behaviours by the Associate Dean, Academic.
 The determination of the overall professionalism grade presented to the Academic Progress Committee will be based on the professional judgment of the faculty.